gamcil/frippa/README.md

 docker build -t frippa -f Dockerfile .
 ```

-Once you have built the image, the easiest way to use it is by using the [fRiPPA wrapper
+Once you have built the image, the easiest way to use it is by using the [wrapper BASH
 script](https://raw.githubusercontent.com/gamcil/frippa/master/frippa-docker).
 For
 example: